 A photographic meditation on the hinterland of Sussex.

 How connected are we to our local landscapes?
 How can an essence of a place be captured?

-A new series of photographic, video- and sound-based landscape studies by artist-photographer Simon Roberts explores these questions as he journeys on foot through the wild and secluded hinterland of West Sussex.
-He will focus on those locations surrounding Petworth where British painter Ivon Hitchens loved to paint, connecting with the subject of the gallery’s headline summer exhibition whilst following in the footsteps of one of Britain’s most admired modern landscape painters.
+A series of photographic, video- and sound-based landscape studies by artist-photographer Simon Roberts explored these questions as he journeyed on foot through the wild and secluded hinterland of West Sussex.
+He focused on locations surrounding Petworth where British painter Ivon Hitchens loved to paint, connecting with the subject of the gallery’s headline summer exhibition whilst following in the footsteps of one of Britain’s most admired modern landscape painters.

 Scroll on to discover more of Roberts’ photographic, video- and sound-based studies.

 Simon Roberts: Field Notes

 “I wanted to move beyond just looking at the fabric of the landscape, and explore ideas of the ‘modest beauty’ of these hinterland spaces.
 For the first time, people are absent from my landscapes, but nature’s myriad of details are revealed through a process of slow looking.”